InterTriplete2010/IIR_Butterworth_Filter_Cpp/README.md

 The library Armadillo needs to be downloaded and installed ((http://arma.sourceforge.net/download.html)) along with lapack and blas.
 I have uploaded the lapack and blas libraries that I have used.
 Please, note that with the older version of Armadillo, I had to use #define ARMA_DONT_USE_CXX11 to make armadillo library work with C++/CLR in visual studio 2019.
 If you use the latest version (armadillo-9.880.1), which I would recommend, because it is supposedly faster than the previous one, as the developers told me, you should replace #define ARMA_DONT_USE_CXX11 with #define ARMA_DONT_USE_CXX11_MUTEX.

-If you are running the code in Linux, you need to make the following changes in IIR_Butterworth.cpp:
+If you are running the code in Linux (Ubuntu 20.04), you need to make the following changes in IIR_Butterworth.cpp:
 1) Comment out #include <crtdbg.h>
 2) Cooment out  _CrtDumpMemoryLeaks() in lines 64, 125, 187 and 246.